akka/akka-grpc/docs/src/main/paradox/deploy.md

 To deploy your gRPC service over a HTTPS connection you will have to use an @apidoc[akka.http.(javadsl|scaladsl).HttpsConnectionContext] as described in the @extref[Akka-HTTP documentation](akka-http:server-side/server-https-support.html).

-## Example: Kubernetes

-As an example, [here](https://developer.lightbend.com/start/?group=akka&project=akka-grpc-sample-kubernetes-scala) is a complete project consisting of two applications (a gRPC service and an HTTP service that consumes the gRPC service) that can be deployed together in Kubernetes.

 ## Building Native Images

 Building native images with Akka gRPC is supported.
 None of the functionality requires any special concerns, metadata